fernandobrito/reactnd-project-readable/README.md

 Built with React, Redux and React Router.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
 For this assignment there was no starter template provided (apart from the simple backend API).

 Hosted on: https://reactnd-readable-fernandobrito.herokuapp.com.
-Due to Heroku's limitation on their free account, it may take a few seconds to load the first request.
+Due to Heroku's limitation on their free account, it may take a few extra seconds before the first request is served.

 ---